csu/CatalystRobotics/README.md

 Catalyst Robotics
 =============

-This is the repository for the Concordia International School Catalyst FIRST Tech Challenge (FTC) team's code.
+This is the repository for the Catalyst Robotics FIRST Tech Challenge (FTC) team's code.

 ## Programmers
 * 2011-2012: [Christopher Su](https://github.com/christophersu)